Glen Eden Intermediate School: History and Organisation

 The school was originally divided into eight syndicates named after New Zealand trees.
 Each syndicate had four classrooms, (except the "Manuka" syndicate which held five).
 In 2010, the syndicates were replaced with four "mini schools", Te Henga, Karekare, Muriwai and Piha named after local West Coast beaches.
 All classes are combined Year 7 and Year 8 with elected student councilors who attend bi-weekly school council meetings.
-The school has provision for programmes for students who need enrichment.
+The school has provision for programmes for students who need enrichment(that being room 11 and room 20).

 In 2001 the school opened a technology block which as of 2025 teaches one minischool every day and has eight classes: Food Technology, Design Technology, Sound Arts, Dramatic Arts, Visual Arts, Hard Materials, Enviro Technology, and Video Production.
 The Video Production room is also the headquarters of "Cactus", the school's daily TV show which has been broadcasting daily throughout the school since 1995.
 The school previously had a radio station, T.N.T (Totally Not Television) which opened in 2010 but is no longer active.

 A gymnasium that had "full-sized basketball and netball courts, volleyball and badminton courts" was opened in 2001.
 The gym opening coincided with the school's 40th anniversary, and the former board of trustees chair Brian Clayton noted that "the gym is a legacy to present and future students and the community...[and]...It's a testimony to a number of things that reflect the school."
 An auditorium, added later, was merged with the administration block.
 There is a daily school fitness programme consisting of road runs, aerobics, and a variety of activities held on the artificial turf and back court.